-This helps reduce the overall peak load and is referred to as load shifting, a common practice in many other places in Australia.
+This helped reduce the overall peak load and is referred to as load shifting, a common practice in many other places in Australia.
 Cost reflective tariffs better represent the cost to generate and provide power to customers during peak and off-peak periods.

-As part of the package, those residents taking part in the trial have had their power meter replaced with a Smart Meter.
+As part of the package, those residents taking part in the trial had their power meter replaced with a Smart Meter.

 As soon as the Smart Meter was installed, the residents moved from the flat rate electricity tariff (currently 25.83 cents/kWh all day everyday) to the split tariffs (see rates below).

 The Power and Water smart meter will remain in place and continue to be remotely read.
 This arrangement will be reviewed by Power and Water 12 months after the trial has concluded.